jameshughes89/cs4XX-EvolutionaryComputation/site/topics/overview/overview.rst

     * Apply the quality measure to the solutions
     * More fit solutions reproduce to fill the next generation's population

-        * Competition based on fitness
+        * More fit individuals compete better

 .. figure:: ../intro/ec_idea.png